 Cure (4905 Freret Street)

 A popular destination for cocktail lovers, Cure is a stylish, upscale lounge located inside a renovated firehouse.
 There you can sip your Old-Fashioned surrounded by bottles of whiskey from around the world, including the hard-to-find, rare and reserve varieties.
 The well-reviewed menu offers a rotation of frequently changing cocktails made by seasoned mixologists along with small plates and bar snacks.
-This would have to be lunch on a later side, as Cure opens at 3 p.m. on weekends.
+This would have to be lunch on a later side, as Cure opens at 4 p.m. every day.

 Dat Dog (5030 Freret Street; 3336 Magazine Street)

 Dat Dog’s both Uptown locations have dog-friendly outdoor seating, great for people-watching too.
-At its Freret Street location, the affordable Dat Dog dishes out a wide variety of meat, fish, vegan and veggie hot dogs, sausages, and other kid-friendly comfort food like burgers and chicken.
+At both locations, the affordable Dat Dog dishes out a wide variety of meat, fish, vegan and veggie hot dogs, sausages, and other kid-friendly comfort food like burgers and chicken.
 The dogs and the sausages come with a choice of more than 30 toppings.

 High Hat Cafe (4500 Freret Street)